 Given that many contemporary global health challenges call for diverse and interdisciplinary research approaches, healthcare practitioners and health scientists are increasingly stepping outside of traditional disciplinary boundaries to engage with qualitative methods.
 This methodological mobility can present philosophical, epistemological and ethical challenges1 as well more practical considerations centred on the occupation of two roles (healthcare practitioner and qualitative researcher) simultaneously.
-In some ways these roles are similar as both involve in-depth and often personal conversations, rely on a degree of trust and rapport, and are underpinned by conventions of confidentiality.
-In other ways, though, these roles come into conflict with each other particularly around the expectation of interventions, whereby healthcare practitioners are expected to offer advice during interactions while qualitative researchers are not.
-Moreover, while qualitative researchers try to rescind power as much as possible and position participants as the experts during research interactions, shaking off the deeply-established power associated with being a medical professional is not straightforward.
+In some ways, these roles are similar as both involve in-depth and often personal conversations, rely on a degree of trust and rapport and are underpinned by conventions of confidentiality.
+In other ways, although, these roles come into conflict with each other particularly around the expectation of interventions, whereby healthcare practitioners are expected to offer advice during interactions while qualitative researchers are not.
+Moreover, while qualitative researchers try to rescind power as much as possible and position participants as the experts during research interactions, shaking off the deeply established power associated with being a medical professional is not straightforward.

 Given this complexity, this article explores how theory and processes of reflexivity can support healthcare practitioners to navigate issues of role-swapping during project design, data collection and data analysis, to make sense of their own place within, and effects upon, qualitative research.
-Such theoretically-informed reflexivity ensures the rigour of qualitative data in the medical and health sciences field (where data quality is often linked to high participant numbers, generalisability, and objectivity,3) by explicating the theoretical perspectives of the researchers, improving transparency of the research findings.
+Such theoretically informed reflexivity ensures the rigour of qualitative data in the medical and health sciences field (where data quality is often linked to high participant numbers, generalisability and objectivity, 3) by explicating the theoretical perspectives of the researchers, improving transparency of the research findings.

 While theory is always an integral part of qualitative research design and data analysis,4 its value during data collection and to inform processes of reflexivity can often be overlooked in health and medical research.
-For example, Meyer and Ward provide useful guidance on integrating theory into qualitative healthcare research but do so by focusing solely on the research design and analysis stages.5 However, data collection is not a becoming a part of the social world they are researching6.
-This can bring researchers'
+For example,